Ricardo Duchesne: Life and career

 Duchesne was born in Puerto Rico.
-His mother, Coralie Tattersall Duchesne, was a British citizen of Anglo-Indian descent born in Kolkata, India; his father, Juan Duchesne Landrón, was a medical doctor of Afro-Puerto Rican (Caribbean) and French heritage.
+His mother, Coralie Tattersall Duchesne, was a British citizen of English descent born in Kolkata, India; his father, Juan Duchesne Landrón, was a medical doctor of Afro-Puerto Rican (Caribbean) and French heritage.
 His parents met when his mother was studying at the Sorbonne; they were wed in Tangier, had three children while living in Madrid, and three more, including Ricardo, after they moved to Puerto Rico in 1956.
 His parents divorced in 1970 and Ricardo Duchesne's mother immigrated to Montreal, where she became active in the local cultural scene as an actress and playwright.
 He immigrated and joined her there in the mid-1970s when he was 15 years old.
-In Montreal he studied History at McGill University, and later at Concordia University under the supervision of George Rudé.
+In Montreal he studied history at McGill University, and later at Concordia University under the supervision of George Rudé.
 In 1995, he received a doctorate in Social & Political Thought at York University for his 1994 dissertation, "All Contraries Confounded: Historical Materialism and the Transition-to-Capitalism Debate", and was appointed assistant professor in the department of social science at the University of New Brunswick's Saint John (UNBSJ) campus.
 He took an early retirement from his position in 2019, following complaints of racism and hate speech.

 Ricardo Duchesne is married to the dance choreographer Georgia Rondos.
 They have two children.